Helping you become more floral Savvy each Sunday!

 Words of Love

-Every February 14, across the United States and in other places around the world, candy, flowers and gifts are exchanged between loved ones, all in the name of St. Valentine.
+and gifts are exchanged between loved ones, all in the name of St. Valentine.

 St Valentine's Day began as a liturgical celebration of one or more early Christian saints names Valentinus.
 The day was first associated with romantic love in the circle of Geoffrey Chaucer in the High Middle Ages, when the tradition of courtly love flourished.